christiskatsouris/Introduction-Matlab/README.md

 The author has benefited by participating in workshops and training sessions related to High Performance Computing both at the University of Southampton as well as at University College London (UCL).

-Furthermore the author has benefited from the class of [Prof. Robert Scheichl](https://katana.iwr.uni-heidelberg.de/people/rob/) while being an undergraduate student at the Department of Mathematical Sciences of the University of Bath as well as from the class of [Prof. Tassos Magdalinos](https://sites.google.com/site/tmagdalinos/home) while being a PhD student at the Department of Economics of the University of Southampton.

 # How to Cite a Website

 See: https://www.mendeley.com/guides/web-citation-guide/